Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-ingestion/README.md

 ### Upload custom logs with max concurrency

 If the in input logs collection is too large, the client will split the input into multiple smaller requests.
-These requests are sent serially, by default, but by configuring the max concurrency in `LogsUploadOptions`, these requests can be concurrently sent to the service as shown in the example below.
+These requests are sent serially, by default, but by configuring the max concurrency in `UploadLogsOptions`, these requests can be concurrently sent to the service as shown in the example below.

 ```java readme-sample-uploadLogsWithMaxConcurrency